 in the Kubernetes namespace octelium

 ).
 While you can write and deploy your own custom OTLP receiver fairly easily, it is much simpler for most use cases to simply deploy the official OTLP collector (read more here) inside the Kubernetes cluster as a Kubernetes service.
 You can also use the opentelemetry-collector-contrib as it already includes many exporters to various major log management and SIEM vendors.
+And you can also use the official OpenTelemetry Helm chart as shown here.

-Octelium provides a commercial scalable OpenTelemetry collector that integrates with Grafana, Splunk, Elastic, Logz.io as well as any OTLP and OTLP-HTTP based providers on demand.
+Octelium provides a commercial, scalable OpenTelemetry collector that integrates with Grafana, Splunk, Elastic, Logz.io as well as any OTLP and OTLP-HTTP based providers on demand.
 You can see the list of our offerings here.

 Logs